Ace4896/cloverpad-hardware/docs/build-guide.md

 Frosted acrylic was chosen for the bottom pieces and plate as it can diffuse the RGB underglow lighting better, though regular acrylic is fine as well.

-## Harukapad PCB (Hall Effect Switches)
+## Cloverpad HE PCB (Hall Effect Switches)

-The Harukapad PCB currently uses these parts:
+The Cloverpad HE PCB currently uses these parts:

 |               Component                |              Footprint              |   LCSC   |
 | :------------------------------------: | :---------------------------------: | :------: |